HOW TO WIN THE RECRUITING LOTTERY by Catharine Aradi www.fastpitchrecruiting.com

 I try not to discourage players by telling them they are unlikely to be recruited by Arizona State or Washington or Oklahoma.
 It's fine to contact your "dream" schools.
 Just do it early in your college search, and at the same time also write thirty or forty other schools covering a broad spectrum from small and mid-level Div.
 I schools to good Div.
 III programs.
 In my experience, it's a lot easier to hear that a top Div.
 I team doesn't want to recruit you, if at the same time, you are hearing that a smaller D-I or good D-II/NAIA school has a spot just for you.
 Yet, many kids (or their parents) would rather risk giving up softball than approach schools that aren't "big name" programs.

 As you're sitting around waiting for a coach to call think of these numbers.
 Every fall, roughly 5000 to 6000 young women will enter four-year colleges as new recruits destined for the softball team.
 Of this total number, 75% will go to play for Div.
 II, Div.
 III and NAIA college teams, and 90% will be going to schools that are located east of the state of Colorado!
 Of this total number, only about 50% will get any softball-based aid.
-(Players may get other kinds of financial aid, but a lot of students will not be signing a National Letter of Intent.)
+(Players may get other kinds of financial aid, but a lot of students will not be signing an athletic commitment letter.)
 And, finally, of the above total number only about 100 to 150 athletes will go to Top 25 Div.
 I teams.
 (This means four or five players a year will go to an Arizona or a Michigan.)

 Too many parents waste time insisting that their player is in the elite "blue chip" pool of recruits, when in reality she's in the much, much larger pool of "very good" athletes.
 Because of this, these families take too long to realize that their player may have to accept a Div.
 II scholarship or an NAIA talent award or a Div.
 III financial aid package if she really wants to play softball in college.